seppinho/haplogrep-cmd/README.md

     mkdir haplogrep-cmd
     cd haplogrep-cmd
     wget https://github.com/seppinho/haplogrep-cmd/releases/download/v2.1.4/haplogrep-2.1.4.jar
-    java -jar haplogrep-2.1.4.jar --in <input.vcf> --format vcf --out haplogroups.txt
+    java -jar haplogrep-2.1.4.jar --in <input.vcf> --format vcf/hsd --out haplogroups.txt

-For VCF, only SNPs and therefore no INDELS are added to the profile.
+## Additonal Parameters
+For adding additional output columns (found/remaining polymorphisms) please add the `--extend-report` flag.
+To change the default metric (Kulczynski) to Hamming or Jaccard add the `--metric` parameter.
+The used Phylotree version can be changed using the `--phylotree` parameter.

 ## Google User Group
 We would love to hear your input.
 If you have any questions regarding Haplogrep, please join our [Google User Group](https://groups.google.com/forum/#!forum/haplogrep).